 In this culverts, the RCC slab of suitable thickness is supported over supports and piers constructed in suitable masonry.

-Slab culvert is suitable where the bed of the canal or stream is sufficiently fixed, these are provided up to a maximum of 3 meters.
+A slab culvert is suitable where the bed of the canal or stream is sufficiently fixed, these are provided up to a maximum of 3 meters.

 Components of Culverts: